dipdill/dillywallet-ios/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🥳[Feature]
-about: An issue that improves Litewallet:iOS
+about: An issue that improves Dillywallet:iOS
 title: '🥳[Feature]'
 labels: 'enhancement'
 assignees: 'kcw-grunt'